 A couple of things to remember about preliminary notices:

-- A Preliminary Notice is universally available to construction companies nationwide, but in some states, it’s required in order to secure lien rights.
+- A preliminary notice is a tool recommended for any construction company nationwide, but in some states, it’s required in order to secure lien rights.

 For more information, please see: